kapawlak/temp_lab_host/README.md

 4. Additional proliferation of folders that are not for the explicit purpose of storing a course manual in the prescribed format is strictly prohibited
     - This includes "Misc" folders, or top-level folders that hold any files.
 5. Any orphaned files will be deleted at the will of the maintainer without notice.
+6. Any files with innapropriate names will be immediately deleted.

 # Directory Structure